 What is the National Lung Cancer Screening Program?

-Commencing on 1 July 2025, eligible Australians will have access to a free lung cancer screening scan under the National Lung Cancer Screening Program (NLCSP).
-Alpenglow Australia Clinics is proud to support this vital government initiative by offering low-dose CT (LDCT) scans at participating clinics across our network.
+Commencing on the 1st of July 2025, eligible Australians will have access to a free lung cancer screening scan under the National Lung Cancer Screening Program (NLCSP).
+Alpenglow Australia is proud to support this vital government initiative by offering low-dose CT (LDCT) scans at participating clinics across our network.

 The NLCSP is a government-funded program designed to detect lung cancer early, before symptoms appear.
 All LDCT scans conducted through the NLCSP will be bulk billed, ensuring no out-of-pocket costs for patients.

-Results & Follow-Up: Your results will be sent to both you and your referring healthcare provider.
-The National Cancer Screening Register (NCSR) will remind you when it's time for your next scan.
+- Your results will be sent to both you and your referring healthcare provider.
+The National Cancer Screening Register (NCSR) will remind you when your next scan is due.

 Important Information for Referrers